Intelligent System for Automated Molecular Patent Infringement Assessment: Results and Discussion

 We also observe that using Markush strings generated by MarkushParser instead of the raw Markush images within patents increases the accuracy of the baseline LLMs.
 As shown in the table, the patent text + Markush string approaches with Gemini, Claude, and GPT-4o show higher F1 scores (70.8\%, 65.0\%, and 64.2\% respectively) compared to their patent text + Markush image versions (65.8\%, 61.3\%, and 57.0\%).
 A similar result is observed when using the raw PDF input with Gemini (70.8\% vs. 61.3\%).
 These results suggest that VLMs struggle to interpret Markush structures through the vision modality.
 In contrast, our MarkushParser accurately converts Markush images into extended SMILES~\cite{molparser} representations using Optical Chemical Structure Recognition (OCSR), which is more digestible for LLMs whose training data consists predominantly of textual content.

 Interestingly, we find that some popular LLMs (\eg GPT-4o and Claude-3.5-Sonnet) tend to adopt an overly conservative classification approach, frequently assuming that the query molecule is protected by the given patent.
 They exhibit a TPR that is significantly higher than their TNR, often by 50\% or more.
-Notably, GPT-4o (patent text + Markush string) displays a TPR that exceeds its TNR by 69.2\%.
+Notably, GPT-4o (patent text + Markush string) displays a TPR that exceeds its TNR by 69.3\%.
 Given that MolPatent-240 has a roughly balanced positive-to-negative example ratio (1:1.3), this trend suggests that many leading LLMs tend to classify samples as positive indiscriminately, with some models performing worse than random guessing when distinguishing negative samples (TNR).
 In contrast, PatentFinder demonstrates robust performance in distinguishing both positive and negative samples.
-It achieves a high TPR (83.7\%) alongside a high TNR (84.6\%), showcasing balanced and accurate classification across the MolPatent-240 dataset.
+It achieves a much lower class bias ($|$TPR-TNR$|$=0.9\%), showcasing balanced and accurate classification across the MolPatent-240 dataset.